When You Go Home with a Tinder Date

 We matched on Tinder and met up in Soho a few days later.
 I liked what I saw and by the end of the date, he revealed that within the first 15 seconds he had thought the same too, which explained why we had such a smooth start.

 We went to a small, quiet bar and he ordered the drinks for us.
 After some basic information and banter exchange, he casually asked if I wanted to play “Never Have I Ever.”
 It sounded fun to me even though I barely could say that phrase without twisting my tongue.
 I agreed and I asked “Where do we start?”.

 He took a moment to think then let out a quiet laugh.
 He said this game might be pointless since at this age we probably had done everything.
 I was 22 and he was deliciously 28.
 We were young, yet not innocently young anymore.

 Sex in a car.
-Check.
+Checked.
 Blowjob in a cinema.
-Check.
+Checked.
 I joked, “But have you ever killed anyone though?”
 He knew from my short stories how much I loved plot twists.
 He said, “To kill you would be too much hassle.”